SPASE Registry Server

-The SPASE Registry Server is a web application written in Java which providers resolver, search, render and download services for SPASE XML resource descriptions.
+The SPASE Registry Server is a web application written in Java which provides resolver, search, render and download services for SPASE XML resource descriptions.
 It can also chain to other registry servers and aggregate all results, returning all matches in a self-organized network of registry servers.

 The complete list of available services includes: